Pritchard

 Microfilm Roll: 190; List Number: 152).

 John first lived in western Pennsylvania, where he dug wells for a living.
 The industrial development of Pennsylvania, especially of the coal and iron industries, had attracted Welsh industrial workers who were seeking the comparatively high wages available in the United States.
-His biography states that he traveled from New York directly to Deleware County, Ohio, and there remained for 7 years, "being employed as a farm hand and performing such kinds of work as he was able to secure."
+His biography states that he traveled from New York directly to Delaware County, Ohio, and there remained for seven years, "being employed as a farm hand and performing such kinds of work as he was able to secure."
 In 1866, John moved on, settling on an 80-acre farm in Illinois just north of the Vermillion River, five miles southwest of the town of Saunemin.
+From out his his poor beginnings, he was now a land owner!

 Mary and John Pritchard, with children; then a few years later, John has lost a wife and a lot of hair in the process of raising seven children by himself.